moby/moby/docs/sources/reference/commandline/cli.md

 This will *not* work, because by default, most potentially dangerous kernel capabilities are dropped; including `cap_sys_admin`{.docutils .literal} (which is required to mount filesystems).
-However, the `-privileged` flag will allow it to run:
+However, the `--privileged` flag will allow it to run:

     $ sudo docker run --privileged ubuntu bash root@50e3f57e16e6:/# mount -t tmpfs none /mnt